honeydreamssoftwares/llama-cpp-react/README.md

 # LLAMA.cpp Selfhosting Demo

 This project, "llama-cpp-react", demonstrates a self-hosting setup for the LLAMA.cpp using React.
-It uses Vite as the build tool and TypeScript for type safety.
+It uses Vite as the build tool and TypeScript for type safety.This is the frontend and requires a AI backend to work
+You can find step by step details to setup backend using llama.cpp [here](https://blog.defaultcoder.com/hosting-ai-model-mistral-7b-on-linux-without-gpu-and-query-from-react-component)

 ## Getting Started